-Miami Cancer Institute Global Summit on Immunotherapies for Hematologic Malignancies, Fifth Annual
+Miami Cancer Institute Immunotherapies Summit for Hematologic Malignancies, Seventh Annual

 JW Marriott Miami, Miami, FL

-This one-and-a-half-day symposium has been designed to provide an overview and opportunity to learn about the most recent advances in the treatment of leukemia, lymphoma, multiple myeloma and stem cell transplantation by novel immunotherapies and treatment combinations.
-Updates on evolving immunologically and molecular based system therapies will be profiled and discussed.
+This one-and-a-half-day symposium has been designed to provide an overview and opportunity to learn about the most recent advances in the treatment of leukemia, lymphoma, multiple myeloma by novel immunotherapies, stem cell transplantation and treatment combinations.
+Updates on evolving immunologically and molecular-based system therapies will be profiled and discussed.

 Learning Objectives